NoahTheDuke/lazytest/README.md

         1. Run each `before` context function.
         2. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the next step in a thunk wrapped in the combined `around` function.
         3. For each child in `:children`, restart from step 1 of the appropriate sequence.
-        4. Run each `after` hook.
+        4. Run each `after` context function.
     * For test cases:
+        1. Run each `before` context function.
+        2. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the next 3 steps in a thunk wrapped in the combined `around` function.
-        1. Run each `before-each` function (including from all parents), outermost first, in definition order.
+        3. Run each `before-each` function (including from all parents), outermost first, in definition order.
-        2. Execute the test function, get the `test-case-result`.
+        4. Execute the test function, get the `test-case-result`.
-        3. Run each `after-each` function (including from all parents), innermost first, in definition order.
+        5. Run each `after-each` function (including from all parents), innermost first, in definition order.
+        6. Run each `after` context function.
 9. Depending on the chosen reporter, Lazytest prints the results of each suite and test case immediately or at another point.
 10. The run is ended with `System/exit`, and the exit value is either `0` for no failures or `1` for any number of failures.